 As a soloist she regularly works with the most distinguished orchestras worldwide such as the Berlin Philharmonic, Orchestre de Paris, London Symphony Orchestra, Israel Philharmonic Orchestra and the Czech Philharmonic.
-In the season of 2019/2020, Tabea Zimmermann will be Artist in Residence of the Royal Concertgebouw Orchestra and her great versatility will be showcased not only in Amsterdam, but also on tour.
-Following residencies in Weimar, Luxembourg, Hamburg and with the Bamberg Symphony, Tabea Zimmermann was Artist in Residence with the Ensemble Resonanz in 2013/14 and 2014/15.
+In the season of 2019/2020, Tabea Zimmermann will be Artist-in-Residence of the Concertgebouworkest in Amsterdam and her great versatility will be showcased not only in Amsterdam, but also on tour.
+Following residencies in Weimar, Luxembourg, Hamburg and with the Bamberg Symphony, Tabea Zimmermann was artist-in-residence with the Ensemble Resonanz in 2013/14 and 2014/15.

-Tabea Zimmermann kicks off the 2019/20 season at the Schleswig Holstein, Rosendal and Salzburg Festivals and, with the Royal Concertgebouw Orchestra, in Amsterdam as well as at the Lucerne and Grafenegg Festivals.
-Among the many highlights of the current season are her concerts with Les Siècles under Francois-Xavier Roth at Musikfest Berlin, the Saint Paul Chamber Orchestra and the New World Symphony under Michael Tilson Thomas as well as an extensive recital tour in the United States with Javier Perianes.
+Tabea Zimmermann kicks off the 2019/20 season at the Schleswig Holstein, Rosendal and Salzburg Festivals and, with the Concertgebouworkest, in Amsterdam as well as at the Lucerne and Grafenegg Festivals.
+Among the many highlights of the current season are her concerts with Les Siècles under François-Xavier Roth at Musikfest Berlin, the Saint Paul Chamber Orchestra and the New World Symphony under Michael Tilson Thomas as well as an extensive recital tour in the United States with Javier Perianes.
 She has created two special chamber music concerts for the Pierre Boulez Saal Berlin and the Badenweiler Musiktage.
-In the field of chamber music, Tabea Zimmermann will also play trio concerts with Jörg Widmann and Dénes Várjon as well as with Daniel Sepec and Jean-Guihen Queyras, and will appear in duo recitals with the pianists Dénes Várjon and Thomas Hoppe.
+In the field of chamber music, Tabea Zimmermann will also play trio concerts with Jörg Widmann and Dénes Várjon as well as with Daniel Sepec and Jean-Guihen Queyras, and will appear in duo recitals with the pianists Javier Perianes and Thomas Hoppe.

 The Arcanto Quartet, in which she performed with violinists Antje Weithaas and Daniel Sepec and cellist Jean-Guihen Queyras, provided a special focus for Tabea Zimmermann’s chamber music activities in recent years.
 On the label Harmonia Mundi, they have released CDs of works by Bartók, Brahms, Ravel, Dutilleux, Debussy, Schubert and Mozart.

-Tabea Zimmermann has received several national and international awards for her outstanding artistic achievements.
-These include the Federal Cross of Merit, Frankfurter Musikpreis, Hessischer Kulturpreis, Rheingau Musikpreis, International Prize Accademia Musicale Chigiana in Sienna, the Paul-Hindemith-Prize from the city of Hanau and as Artist of the Year by the ICMA International Classical Music Awards 2017.
-Tabea Zimmermann is a foundation board member of the Hindemith Foundation in Blonay (Switzerland) as well as ambassador for the Bundesstiftung Kinderhospiz (German Foundation for Children’s Hospices).
+Tabea Zimmermann’s artistic work has been recognized with numerous awards both in Germany and abroad, most recently with the international Ernst von Siemens Music Prize 2020.
+In addition, she was awarded the Federal Cross of Merit, Frankfurter Musikpreis, Hessischer Kulturpreis, Rheingau Musikpreis, International Prize Accademia Musicale Chigiana in Sienna, the Paul-Hindemith-Prize from the city of Hanau and named Artist of the Year by the ICMA International Classical Music Awards 2017.
+Since January 2017 Tabea Zimmermann is a foundation board member of the Hindemith Foundation in Blonay (Switzerland).
 In July 2013, she was appointed chairwoman of the board of the Beethoven-Haus Bonn.
 Under her aegis, the Beethoven-Woche Bonn has taken place every year since January 2015 and culminates in an extended three week festival with almost all of the composer’s chamber music in 2020.